todokku/gp-flask-api2/README.md

 Google Proxy Flask API using Python, Response and BeautifulSoup

 I originally tried to "port" Googler to an API but found it much easier to do the web scraping myself.
-Still need to add a lot of functionality (see ToDo below).
+Still need to add a lot of functionality (see ToDo list below).

 This proxy also displays web and raw web output (for debug)